Weak cosmic censorship conjecture for the novel $4D$ charged Einstein-Gauss-Bonnet black hole with test scalar field and particle: The novel charged EGB black hole and its thermodynamics

 and the electric potential of the event horizon is

 The first law of thermodynamics for the black hole is \cite{WeLi20a}

 with the entropy and the conjugate quantity $\mathcal{A}$ to the coupling parameter $\alpha$

-It is worth noting that the entropy of the $4D$ charged EGB black hole is modified from the Bekenstein-Hawking entropy-area law by the Gauss-Bonnet coupling constant $\alpha$, and this entropy is consistent \textbf{with} that obtained from the Iyer-Wald formula \cite{LuPa20}.
+It is worth noting that the entropy of the $4D$ charged EGB black hole is different from the usual Bekenstein-Hawking entropy-area law due to the existence of the Gauss-Bonnet coupling constant $\alpha$, and this entropy is consistent with that obtained from the Iyer-Wald formula \cite{WeLi20a,LuPa20}.